jonnonz1/nz-statute-book/acts/public/1966/airport-authorities-act-1966.md

   (c) those authorisations have not been withdrawn.
 (3) A person who is deemed to be a substantial customer under subsection (2) may exercise all the powers of a substantial customer under this Act and any regulations made under this Act and must be treated in all respects as if that person were a substantial customer.

+### 2AB Transitional, savings, and related provisions
+The transitional, savings, and related provisions set out in Schedule 1 have effect according to their terms.

 ### 3 Airport authorities may establish and carry on airports
 (1) Any local authority, with the prior consent of, and in accordance with any conditions prescribed by, the Governor-General by Order in Council, may establish, improve, maintain, operate, or manage airports (including the approaches, buildings, and other accommodation, and equipment and appurtenances for any such airports) and may acquire land for any such purpose either within or without its district or region.
 (2) Any local authority empowered to carry out any undertaking under this section may carry on or cause to be carried on in connection therewith any subsidiary business or undertaking.
 (3) The powers conferred on local authorities by this section may, with the prior consent of, and in accordance with conditions prescribed by the Governor-General by Order in Council, be exercised by any person or association of persons referred to in the Order in Council.
-(4) Any Order in Council under this section may be at any time in like manner amended or revoked.
+(4) Despite subsections (1) and (3), no Order in Council may be made under this section on or after the date on which section 487 of the Civil Aviation Act 2023 comes into force.
 (5) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (5)